hug-dealer8336/IkeaSharkApp/README.md

 ## Features

-- Beautiful IKEA-themed design (blue & yellow)
+- IKEA-themed design (blue & yellow)
 - Shows your IKEA shark picture
 - Heart "I LIKE" button with animation
 - Real-time global like counter (shared across all users!)